 A very useful tool that you should check out is the Suggestions section - it can help you create new Q&As quickly:

-If there are any suggestions already available, you’ll see an orange notification in the main menu - with the number of suggestions displayed directly on the Lyro icon itself as well:
+If there are any suggestions already available, you’ll see an orange notification in the main menu - with the number of suggestions displayed directly on the Lyro AI Agent section icon itself as well:

-The Suggestions section lists any questions that Lyro was unable to answer successfully when chatting with visitors in the last 30 days.
+The Suggestions section lists any questions that Lyro was unable to answer successfully when chatting with visitors live.
 This list allows you to address each such question individually, and add a proper answer for Lyro to use in the future.

 In the panel that appears, you will be able to modify the suggestion and see other details - like the source, detected intent, creation date, and a link to the specific Lyro conversation where the suggestion came from: